What to expect before, during and after an MRI scan

-Pulmonary hypertension is a rare lung disorder in which the blood pressure in the pulmonary artery (the artery that goes from the heart to the lungs) rises far above normal levels, placing excess stress on the right side of the heart.
+Pulmonary hypertension is a type of high blood pressure that affects the pulmonary artery (the artery that goes from the heart to the lungs) and the right side of the heart.
 Pulmonary hypertension is a long-term or chronic disease affecting both sexes; however, it is more common in women.

 Very high blood pressure in the pulmonary arteries causes changes in the blood vessels in your lungs and prevents normal blood flow through these vessels.
 High blood pressure in your lung vessels causes your right ventricle and right atrium (heart chambers) to become enlarged and weak and to not pump as well.